 Meeting the need

 Ashley did this for 5 years all the while doing excellently in her schoolwork.
 She saw, first-hand, what the babies needed and began knitting garments for the little ones as well as making quilts for the cots.
-Not only did she make things for Building Blocks and their little ones, she also knitted beanies, jerseys and booties for underprivileged children in various creches around Cape Town and along the West Coast, Ashley also made all sorts of clothing, shorts, long pants and polar fleece tops as there is a desperate need for these garments in the impoverished areas.
+Not only did she make things for Building Blocks and their little ones, she also knitted beanies, jerseys, and booties for underprivileged children in various creches around Cape Town and along the West Coast, Ashley also made all sorts of clothing, shorts, long pants, and polar fleece tops as there is a desperate need for these garments in the impoverished areas.

-Around this time Ashley embarked on another venture, which was making baby carriers, ring slings, buckle carriers and stretchy wraps, except she made them for little girls to carry their dolls in so that they could be like Mommy.
-These and emergency packs, a small colourful bag which holds a diaper or two and wet wipes, she sold at craft fairs and used the money earned to buy more fabric to make things for charity.
+Around this time Ashley embarked on another venture, which was making baby carriers, ring slings, buckle carriers, and stretchy wraps, except she made them for little girls to carry their dolls in so that they could be like Mommy.
+These and emergency packs, a small colorful bag which holds a diaper or two and wet wipes, she sold at craft fairs and used the money earned to buy more fabric to make things for charity.

 While all this industry was going on and meeting up with Moms and their little ones at the craft fairs, Ashley saw the need for really good baby slings and so sourced them on the internet and began importing them and became a consultant for Soul Slings.
 She has done this for three years.

 Another venture of Ashley’s is making smocks for premature babies who have tubes into their chests and abdomens.
 She also makes a tiny beanie to keep their heads warm and sends one off with each smock.
 These are exported to Uganda.
 They are specially made for easy access for changing the tubes without disturbing the baby too much